 Megan says

 Oh I’m so sorry, Holly!
 I agree that the different brand of collagen shouldn’t make a difference, but I don’t know what else it is.
 I just made these biscuits again last night for my new AIP stuffing recipe, and they turned out great.
 The only other thing to ask, but I think you know this: to keep the dough really light on itself.
 So when you mix the dough and pile it together before cutting into biscuits, there is no compression.
 Don’t press down on the dough.
 It gets shaped from the sides and cut through, but you don’t press down on it much, other than lightly.
-You could also try using duck fat, if you eat/can source that ingredient.
 Lastly, was your palm shortening cold?
 It needs to be chilled to keep its form during the initial baking, which creates air pockets.

 Holly says

 I don’t know where my comment when I posted a reply to you yesterday ? i’ll try again.
 I definitely did not smash to go down and they were nice and tall so that was not the issue.
-However, the fat I used was not chilled in the fridge but it was as specified in your recipe which was “room temperature cold”.
-Although I thought that was a little confusing I went with it because I keep my house at 60° since we live on a tropical island and I’m not blooded.
+However, the fat I used was not chilled in the fridge, but I keep my house at 60° since we live on a tropical island and I’m hot blooded.
 I feel like if that’s the issue that would’ve made them not rise I don’t feel like it would’ve contributed to the gummy interior.
 Do you…?
 I had to throw them out yesterday and I just about killed me 🙁 I really really want to get this right because I want to use these biscuits to top our turkey pot pie for the holidays.
 Thanks for all your feedback.

 Holly says